neptune2/EleksTube-IPS-Retro-Nixie-Digits/README.md

 xxd -i -a retro.bin >retro.h
 ```

-Finally, edit the retro.h file and replace "unsigned char" with "static const uint8_t"
+Finally, edit the retro.h file created with xxd and replace "unsigned char" with "static const uint8_t".
+Replace the retro.h file included in this repo with the new file that contains the data.

 # Bonus digits